 - Y3 Curriculum Map

 - Y6 Curriculum Map

 Please find blow our school’s requirements in Reading, Writing and Maths across years 1 to 6

 Please visit Our Classes section of our website to view our work and activities.

-If you have any questions about our curriculum or the work we do in school, please speak to your child’s class teacher or alternatively, contact the school and our Headteacher, Mrs Edwards, who will be happy to help.
+If you have any questions about our curriculum or the work we do in school, please speak to your child’s class teacher or alternatively, contact the school who will be happy to help.

 Teachers, children and parents meet termly to discuss the child’s progress and targets are set for the forthcoming term.